seung-lab/eyewire-public-api/README.md

     - the pre-highlighted `segments` visible when a player begins a task
     - players select `segments` to group them with the `seeds`
 - `segment`:
-    - an group connected voxels that the EyeWire AI determined as belonging to the same cell
+    - a group of connected voxels that the EyeWire AI determined as belonging to a single branch of a cell
     - each `segment` has a unique identifier for its containing `volume`
 - `validation`
     - a `task` with a list of additional `segments`
     - for example, a user starts playing EyeWire and receives a `task`.
-The user then highlights `segments` she believes are part of the `cell` that the initial `seeds` are part of.
+The user then highlights `segments` s/he believes are part of the `cell` that the initial `seeds` are part of.
 The resulting `task` is returned as a `validation`
 - `consensus`
-    - the current set of segments that are believed to belong a task based on user submitted validations
+    - the current set of `segments` that are believed to belong to a `task` based on user submitted `validations`

 ## Special things
 - `subspace`